 - 1 cup unflavored almond or soy milk

-- Place bananas and ginger in blender and blend until smooth.
+- Place bananas and ginger in a blender and blend until smooth.

-- You can stop to scrape down sides of pitcher as needed.
+- You can stop to scrape down the sides of a pitcher as needed.

 - Add remaining ingredients and blend again until smooth.